Amazon S3 as a source connection

 ]

-}c.
-Paste the Policy it into the description box, then click Review Policy.
+c.
+Paste the Policy it into the description, then click Review Policy.

-Click Roles on the side menu, and select Create Role.
+- Click Roles from the menu, and select Create Role.

-Select Another AWS Account and change the Account ID to the one you were given in the Data Integration console.
+- Select Another AWS Account and change the Account ID to the one provided in the Data Integration console.

-Check Require External ID, and set External ID to the one you were given in the Data Integration console.
+- Check Require External ID, and set External ID to the one provided in the Data Integration console.

 - Click Next.